Testing rules for travelling to Scotland

 - have a disability that means you're not able to take a COVID-19 test

-- could not get the test at any point of your journey, or in the last 3 days before you left for Scotland - you may be fined if you were able to buy a test but chose not to
+- could not get a COVID-19 test at any point of your journey, or in the last 3 days before you left for Scotland - you may be fined if you were able to buy a test but chose not to

-You can find out more about these job exemptions if you need to check whether they apply to you.
+Find out more about job exemptions if you need to check whether they apply to you.

 Test to Release scheme